ZTiKnl/sara/README.md

 `start/stop colors` turns on/off colored responses/prompt
 #### Verbose:
 `start/stop verbose` turns on/off verbose mode
-Verbose mode will turn on display of output with a 'data' & 'warn' type
+Verbose mode will turn on display of output with a 'data' or 'warn' type
 #### Help:
 `help` displays the main 'help' section
 `help <topic>` displays help on the topic requested (still needs to be populated)